|Pilot 2nd Lt Harris N. Lien, O-726270 (survived)

 This B-17 ran low on fuel over the north coast of New Guinea.
 Believing they were near Milne Bay and radioed, but got no response.
 All the machine guns and ammunition were jettisoned to lighten the bomber.
 The pilots elected to ditch along the coast and circled a calm area while the crew took crash positions in the radio compartment.

 A final S.O.S. message was transmitted before the B-17 ditched January 17, 1943 at 3:35am close to shore to the north of Buna into shallow water with a sandy bottom, roughly 200 miles north of Milne Bay.
-Immediately the bomber began to fill with water.
-None of the crew were hurt and the life rafts were successfully deployed and used to reach the shore.
+Immediately the bomber began to fill with water and settled into shallow water with the tip of the tail above water.
+None of the crew were hurt in the landing.

 Fates of the Crew

 The crew deployed the life rafts and paddled to the nearby shore.